ax2009live/wordpress-http2-ldap/README.md

 default-ssl.conf:

+server {
+	……

                 SSLEngine on

                 #   A self-signed (snakeoil) certificate can be created by installing
                 #   the ssl-cert package.
 See
                 #   /usr/share/doc/apache2/README.Debian.gz for more info.
                 #   If both key and certificate are stored in the same file, only the
                 #   SSLCertificateFile directive is needed.
                 SSLCertificateFile      /root/nginx/certs/fullchain.pem
 		SSLCertificateKeyFile   /root/nginx/certs/key.pem

 	# RemoteIPProxyProtocol On